justinjiajia/bigdata_lab/java_execution_order.md

 ### Observations

-- The public class or the 1st class with a static block or a static function definition, which comes first, is loaded first.
+- The public class or the 1st class with a static block or a static definition, which comes first, is loaded first.

 - If the loaded class is a derived one, all its superclasses are loaded first according to hierarchical order.

 - Other classes are skipped.

-- When being loaded, it runs static definitions and blocks sequentially
+- When classes are loaded in sequence, Java runs static definitions and blocks sequentially

 - Finally invoke `main()` (must be static)